Outreach Calling Inc: Contracts

 Their standard contract gives Outreach Calling up to 90% of donations.
 In 2012 they raised $21,332,659.
 Of that $20,227,761 was retained by their clients.
 In July 2017 the Saint Louis, Missouri Better Business Bureau (BBB) published a caution to consumers in their decision to donate to Hampton's Center.
 BBB reported that only 1% of all donations collected by the Center for American Homeless Veterans' two main fundraisers actually go to the Center for American Homeless Veterans.
-Furthermore, the BBB reported that over a two-year period from 2014 to 2016 the two major fundraisers used by the center, Reno, Nevada-based Outreach Calling and Phoenix, Arizona-based Midwest Publishing, had collected almost $USD 5 million.
+Furthermore, the BBB reported that over a two-year period from 2014 to 2016 the two major fundraisers used by the center, Reno, Nevada-based Outreach Calling and Phoenix, Arizona-based Midwest Publishing, had collected almost US$5 million.
 Of that amount approximately $508,000 was retained by the Center for American Homeless Veterans and almost all of that was used to "pay salaries, legal fees and office-related expenses."
 One person who was scammed into donating to the for-profit fundraiser noticed that her bank account "...showed that the check had been cashed, but there was no name as to who got the [money].
 No one endorsed it.
 There was no name shown on the account, just an account number and routing number."